 At the heart the performance was a Requiem with a libretto by BAFTA-winning writer Owen Sheers and sung by Polyphony, Stephen Layton’s world famous choir.
 The music was composed by Owen Morgan Roberts, realised from an original collaboration with the late, Oscar-nominated Jóhann Jóhannsson.

-NOW THE HERO \ NAWR YR ARWR was a major part of the final year’s programme for 14-18 NOW, the UK’s arts commission for the First World War centenary – and also launched the Swansea International Festival.
+Now The Hero / Nawr Yr Arwr was a major part of the final year’s programme for 14-18 NOW, the UK’s arts commission for the First World War centenary – and also launched the Swansea International Festival.
+Together with the associated mini festival Now for More it involved 228 artists, 137 community performers, over 300 volunteers, 25 delivery partners and drew 18,000 visitors.

 Breathtaking requiem for the fallen